Karol Kurpiński

+Early life

+Karol Kurpiński was born in Włoszakowice, Greater Poland, shortly before his baptism on 6 March 1785, probably 4 or 5 March.
+He was the sixth child Marcin Kurpiński (né Kurp), organist at the Church of the Holy Trinity in Włoszakowice, and Franciszka née Wańska, the daughter of the village sołtys and member of a prominent musical family in Poland.
+Marcin changed his ethnic family name Kurp to the noble-sounding Kurpiński around 1768.

+Karol attended the village parish school while learning music theory, violin, and organ from his father.
+By the age of eight, he was able to stand in for his father as an organist on occasion.
+In 1797, at the age of 12, Karol became the organist at the Church of St. Andrew the Apostle in Sarnowa, Rawicz, where his maternal uncle Karol Wański was parish priest.
+Karol was also responsible for two choirs and two orchestras.

+In 1800, Karol's maternal uncles Roch and Jan Wański—a professional cellist and a popular composer, respectively—arranged for him to travel to Moszków (now Huta, Ukraine), where Roch held a position in an orchestra under the supervision of starost Feliks Polanowski.
+The young Kurpiński played second violin in the orchestra and remained there until 1808 to continue his musical education.
+Roch Wański, though only five years Karol's senior, became a father figure for him during these years, and Polanowski often took him to opera productions in Lviv, about 90 kilometers to the north.

 Career

-Born in Włoszakowice, Karol began his studies under his father, Marcin Kurpiński, an organist.
-At the age of 12, he became an organist at a church in Sarnowa, Konin County, near Rawicz, where his uncle Karol Wański was a parish priest.
-In 1800 his other uncle, the cellist Roch Wański, took him to the estate of count Feliks Polanowski near Lviv, who had a private orchestra of which Wański was a member, and in which the young Kurpiński played the violin.

-There, around 1808, Kurpiński composed his first opera, Pygmalion.
+Kurpiński composed his first opera, Pygmalion, in 1808 at Moszków.
 In 1810 he settled in Warsaw.
 With the help of Józef Elsner, he became a conductor of the Warsaw Opera, a position he held until 1840.
 He taught music at several prominent schools including one he founded.
 In 1815 he became a member of many musical societies in Poland and abroad, including the Société des Enfants d'Apollon in Paris.
-He became Kapellmeister of the Polish royal chapel in 1819 and in the same year received a lifetime achievement award for his services to music.
+He became Kapellmeister of the Polish royal chapel in 1819 and the same year received a lifetime achievement award for his services to music.
 In 1820 he founded and edited the first Polish music newsletter.
 He was decorated with the Order of Saint Stanislaus in 1823.

 In 1829, together with Józef Elsner he was ordered by the authorities to write music for the coronation of Nicolas I of Russia for King of Poland.
 For this occasion Kurpiński composed Te deum.
 The work wasn't performed again until 2011.